seru1us/devops-exercise/NOTES.md

 I am a huge proponent of verbose documentation and comments.
 Given the time constraint, I couldn't maintain my preferred level of verbosity.
 For examples of how I normally document code, [please refer to other "excersies" I have done for interviews.](https://github.com/seru1us/check-publics3)

+## Testing pipeline and Travis

+Given more time, I would have added a lot more testing than the initial "does it build and run" check.
+A few big TODOs here would include testing the API endpoints directly, checking the json schema (if applicable), and checking response data against the json data source.
+Also, a lot of the values in Travis are currently hard-coded- I would have them share versions across the repo.

+For Security Testing, there is a lot of room for improvement as well.
+Ideally the docker images would be scanned as well as the dependencies in the python source verified against a CVE database.
+While not relevant in this repo, Secret Management is extremely important and secret detection should definitely be in place to prevent hard-coded credentials.